-To begin, here is an ascending pattern that you can use to expand your technique and learn scale shapes at the same time.
+To begin, here is an ascending pattern you can use to expand your technique and learn scale shapes at the same time.

 The pattern is built by playing 1234 from the root of the scale, repeating this pattern from each note in the scale.

 This means that you play 1234, 2345, 3456, etc. as you work your way up the scale.

+Click to hear lydian dominant scales 1 You can also work this pattern descending any scale fingering you’re working on.

-Again, you are playing 1234 from each note to create the pattern, which builds the intervals 5678, 4567 3456, etc. as you work your way down the Lydian Dominant Scale fingering.
+Again, you play 1234 from each note in the scale, building the intervals 5678, 4567 3456, etc. as you work your way down the fingering.

-Click to hear lydian dominant scales 2 Once you have one or both of these patterns under your fingers, put on a dominant family backing track and add this pattern to your soloing ideas.
+Click to hear lydian dominant scales 2 Once you have one or both of these patterns down, put on a dominant backing track and add this pattern to your solos.

-3 Lydian Dominant Scale Licks
+Lydian Dominant Licks

-Click to hear lydian dominant scales 5 Once you have these licks down and have practiced adding them to your solos over a backing track, try writing out 3 Lydian Dominant licks of your own as you build your soloing vocabulary with this commonly used and important scale.
+Click to hear lydian dominant scales 5 Once you have these licks down, write out 3 Lydian dominant licks as you build your soloing vocabulary with this important scale.